-Nestled in an exceptional site, an amphitheatre of greenery made up of steep, lush hills (Mont Signal, Crève Coeur, Niol and the Three Brothers) that open onto the ocean, the only town in the archipelago is a small, quiet and rather clean city, far from the insalubrity of yesteryear.
+Nestled in an exceptional site, an amphitheatre of greenery made up of steep, lush hills (Mont Signal, Crève Coeur, Niol and the Three Brothers) that open onto the ocean, the only town in the archipelago is a small, quiet and rather clean city, far from the unhealthy conditions of the past.
 A certain Ommanney describes it as "a sordid, graceless place, bathed in a strong smell of rancid coconut oil, salty fish and disgusting sewage.
-"Father Louis Dayet's description in the early twentieth century is also striking: "In the city, when it rained, the streets became torrents and quagmires where everyone waded in and murmured against the city administration.
+"Father Louis Dayet's description in the early twentieth century is also striking: "In the city, when it rained, the streets became torrents and quagmires where everyone waded and murmured against the city administration.
 Victoria had no sidewalks.
 In 1910, Albert Street and the area around the government offices were surrounded by parks teeming with giant turtles that turned into foul-smelling cesspools when it rained. "